 - The to do list is growing and nothing ever gets crossed off it

-- You don’t finish your songs, or enough songs or finish them fast enough
+- Not finishing enough songs, or finishing them fast enough

-- You aren’t happy with the songs you finish
+- You aren’t happy with anything that you finish

 As a songwriter, it often feels like there is too much to do… stop trying to do too much and not giving yourself enough time!

-I use the Pizza Rule as a metaphor to explain how to practice to my saxophone students.
+I use the Pizza Rule as a metaphor to explain how to practice to my music students.